 For those, the Australian College for Emergency Medicine president, Dr John Bonning speaks up.
 He reminds patients that physical appointments are still a necessity and primary health centres are still open for business.

-There are also reports that the newly implemented system may be further worsening the march to collapse of smaller, doctor-owned medical practices.
+There are also reports that the newly implemented system may be further worsening the march to collapse smaller, doctor-owned medical practices.
 Many small clinics owned by doctors have reported a gradual shortage of patient patronage due to the lockdown and claim that the bulk billing services will cause further revenue loss.